 The news broke today that Oculus is joining Facebook for $2 billion, and we couldn’t be happier for Palmer, Brendan, Nate, Laird and the amazing crew over at Oculus.
-Working with a team like this on a mission like this is why you work in, invest in, and love startups.
+These guys are the kind of people, and a mission, that startups are all about.
 As Santo wrote about, we fell for this company hard from the first moment we saw them.

 There will be lots of stories about what this means for Facebook, Oculus, and the world of virtual reality but I think mostly about how this team has executed so incredibly well while carving a very unique path every step of the way.